 Instructions

-- Mill the einkorn wheat berries – If using fresh milled einkorn, mill the berries just before mixing.
-If you plan to sift for a finer texture, mill about 2 cups of einkorn berries so you have enough after sifting to measure 1 cup (120 g) of flour, plus extra for dusting.
-If you are not sifting, milling about 1½ cups will provide the 1 cup needed for the dough and additional flour for your work surface.
+- Mill the einkorn wheat berries – Mill the einkorn berries just before mixing for the best flavor and freshness.
+If sifting, mill about 2 cups of berries so you have enough after sifting to measure 1 cup (120g) of flour plus extra for dusting.
+If not sifting, milling about 1½ cups provides the 1 cup (120g) needed plus additional flour for the work surface.

-- Sift if desired – For a more delicate pasta texture, sift the freshly milled flour through a #60 sieve.
-This removes excess bran and creates a finer flour similar in texture to 00 pasta flour.
-Measure 1 cup (120 g) after sifting for the dough.
+- Sift if desired – For a more delicate texture, pass the freshly milled flour through a fine mesh sieve to remove excess bran and create a finer flour closer to 00 pasta flour.
+Measure 1 cup (120g) of flour after sifting for the dough.
 If keeping the flour whole, measure directly after milling.

-- Mix the dough – Place the einkorn flour on a clean work surface and make a well in the center.
-Add the egg and sourdough starter, then whisk together gently before pulling in the flour.
+- Mix the dough – Place the measured einkorn flour (120g) on a clean work surface and make a well in the center large enough to hold the egg and sourdough starter without spilling.
+Add the room temperature egg and sourdough discard or active starter to the well and whisk together gently with a fork before slowly pulling the surrounding flour inward to incorporate.

-- Bring it together – Work the mixture with your hands until a soft dough forms.
-It should feel slightly tacky but hold together without crumbling.
+- Bring it together – Work the mixture with your hands until a soft dough forms, feeling slightly tacky but holding together without crumbling.
+If the dough feels too dry, add a small splash of water half a teaspoon at a time until it holds.

-- Knead gently – Knead the dough for 5–10 minutes using light, steady pressure until smooth.
-Avoid aggressive kneading, as einkorn gluten tightens quickly.
+- Knead gently – Knead for 5 to 10 minutes using light, steady pressure until smooth and cohesive throughout.
+Keep pressure gentle and consistent as einkorn gluten tightens quickly under aggressive kneading.

-- Rest the dough – Cover and let rest at room temperature for at least 30 minutes.
-This step allows the fresh-milled flour to fully hydrate and relax, making rolling easier and helping prevent cracking.
+- Rest the dough – Shape into a smooth ball, cover tightly with plastic wrap or an inverted bowl, and rest at room temperature for at least 30 minutes.
+This allows the freshly milled flour to fully hydrate and the gluten to relax, making rolling significantly easier and preventing edge cracking.

-- Roll and shape – Divide the dough into portions and roll thin using a rolling pin or pasta machine.
-Cut into noodles, sheets, or simple shapes and keep lightly floured using the reserved flour from milling.
+- Roll and shape – Divide the rested dough into two or three portions and roll each portion thin using a rolling pin or pasta machine, dusting lightly with reserved einkorn flour as needed.
+Cut into noodles, sheets for lasagna, or simple hand-cut shapes depending on what you are making.

-- Cook the pasta – Boil in well-salted water for 2–3 minutes until just tender.
-Drain immediately and serve with prepared sauce.
+- Cook the pasta – Bring a large pot of well-salted water to a full boil and add the fresh einkorn pasta.
+Cook for 2 to 3 minutes until just tender, testing at the 2 minute mark to prevent overcooking.
+Drain immediately and serve with your prepared sauce.

 Notes